TonyHacker03/SkylandersVirtualPortal/README.md

 DONE!

 # Settings tutorial
-In the application you have to setup two data: the cemu running pc local ip address and the path were skylanders data are;
+In the application you have to setup two data: the cemu running pc local ip address and the path where skylanders data are;

 check your ip:
 - open command prompt from search bar